martin-braun/minvim/README.md

 Trusted mode in VSCode is disabled, you want to browse and validate unknown projects in NeoVim, not your full-fledged IDE.

-Please install the [recommend extensions](.vscode/extensions.json).
+Next, please install the [recommend extensions](.vscode/extensions.json).
 Simply open this repository in VSCode and accept installing suggested extensions to make everything work properly.

+> [!NOTE]
-> [!NOTE] You can link the configurations to all IDEs to keep it in sync with
+> You can link the configurations to all IDEs to keep it in sync with this
-> this repository:
+> repository:
 >
 > I.e. on macOS:
 >